BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique stone and antique marble.

 This wax barrier will wear away over time, leaving the marble prone to damage.

-Common household elements can all be harmful to antique marble.
+Many common household elements can be harmful to antique marble.
 These include smoke and soot, rust stains, spilt wine, tea cups and atmospheric dirt.

 Never attempt to clean marble surfaces with baking soda.
 Baking soda is abrasive and can damage the marble's finish.